ylashin/HadoopPD/readme/spark-streaming-part4.md

-# 4. Configure Power Bi Dashboard with a streaming dataset
+# 4. Configure Power BI Dashboard with a streaming dataset

 In this part we will create a new Power BI dashboard and connect it to a streaming dataset and in the next part we will modify our Spark app to push data to this dashboard.